 For research in molecular biology, we can use various techniques without knowing the underlying principles behind the techniques.
-In this class, students learn such principles involved in commonly-used techniques as well as in latest techniques.
-As these techniques, those for gene cloning, gene expression analysis and gene function analysis are included.
-Each student is required to investigate latest techniques and select at least one from them, and give a presentation(s) on the selected technique(s), explaining the principles, to the rest of the class.
+In this class, students learn such principles involved in commonly used techniques as well as in latest techniques.
+These techniques contain those for gene cloning, gene expression and gene functional analysis.
+In each class, students are expected to give presentations for the topics.
+Afterwards, we will discuss the topics and deepen understanding.